 Out in the Sticks

-Despite popular belief, tourism is, however, not the bloodline to Cornwall’s financial revenue.
+Despite popular belief, tourism is not the bloodline to Cornwall’s financial revenue.
 Agriculture, farming and food processing are major contributors.
 On average, these industries generate over £366 million for the county throughout the year and are not limited to seasons.
 But there are other, perhaps surprising, areas of business within Cornwall that have developed significantly in recent years.
 Technology, mathematics and engineering being just some of the expertise booming.

 After the tourists have gone home, it is not like the 510,000 permanent residents cease to exist.
 We build, explore and create.

 Cornwall’s Silicone Corner

-Another reason for the sudden boom is down to connectivity.
+Another reason for the tech boom is down to connectivity.
 Bluefruit Software Director, Paul Massey, says that it is “thanks to investments in broadband, business support and skills development” that has led to this spike in technological advancement.
-Internet and super-fast broadband is now available, and continuing to become available across the county.
+Internet and super-fast broadband is now available, and continues to become available across the county.
 And with transport links, such as flights to London taking little less than an hour, accessibility is getting easier every day.

 What these organisations have in common is the understanding that the experience of their customers, staff and stakeholders can provide game-changing insights.
-Rather than just summarising data, Pansensic provide a real depth of insight that is more granular, more accurate and more actionable.
+Rather than just summarising data, Pansensic provide a real depth of insight that is more granular, accurate and actionable.

-Image Credit: Gloria Sawyer
+Image Credit: Gloria Sawye